rustsbi/rustsbi/README.md

 2. On both QEMU and K210 platform, we supports CLINT and PLIC peripherals.
 Embedded Rust's community still need more SoCs taped out to discuss on common libraries on RISC-V ecosystem.
 After these works are done, we may use crates then to implement QEMU, without the `hal` module we have now.
 3. Contributions are welcomed!
 We welcome to implement RustSBI for both FPGA cores and real cores.
+   Implementations for emulators are also welcomed.
 Fire a pull request if you are ready!

 ## License